roe-dl/weewx-precipmeter/README.md

 * `presentweatherTime`: time elapsed since last change of the present weather
 * `precipitationStart`: timestamp of the beginning of the present precipitation period or `None` if actually no precipitation takes place.
+* `frostIndicator`: indicator if the conditions for freezing rain or freezing drizzle are met.
 * `visibility`: visibility, derived from `MOR`
+* `AWEKASpresentweather`: present weather code according to the specification of AWEKAS.
+This observation type is provided if and only if the reading changes.
+This is due to the fact that AWEKAS interprets that observation type as some kind of alert to be sent once and then persisting until a new message arrives.

 To get the most significant weather of some timespan, use the `max` aggregation type for `ww` and `wawa`, for example `$day.ww.max`